dotMobimobiThinkingmobiForgemobiReadyDeviceAtlasfind.mobiInstant Mobilizer

 Lightweight Device-Detection in PHP

 One problem that keeps cropping up when developing mobile content is how to differentiate between mobile devices and desktop browsers.
 We need to be able to do this before we can think about content adaptation.
-The "proper" way to do this is to use a full device database such as DeviceAtlas (see our tutorial here) or WURFL, but this approach has its problems.
-One potential problem is that you may not be in a position to get WURFL installed at your hosting location.
-Secondly, full device detection imposes a load on your server that may be problematic.
+The "proper" way to do this is to use a full device detection database such as DeviceAtlas (see our tutorial here) but the following method may be sufficient to get you started.

-Luckily, there are solutions to this problem that, while not as reliable as full detection, may suffice for many cases.
-The following PHP code implements a mobile device detection algorithm that works for a large percentage of mobile browsers out there.
-This code is the work of Andy Moore (mobiForge profile) and you can find the original here.
-The algorithm used is fairly lightweight -- the code is mostly based on a list of about 90 well-known mobile browser UA string snippets, with a couple of special cases for Opera Mini, the W3C default delivery context and some other Windows browsers.
+This PHP code implements a mobile device detection algorithm that works for a good percentage of mobile browsers out there.
+This code is the work of Andy Moore.
+The algorithm used is fairly lightweight—the code is mostly based on a list of about 90 well-known mobile browser User-Agent string snippets, with a couple of special cases for Opera Mini, the W3C Default Delivery Context and some other Windows browsers.
 The code also looks to see if the browser advertises WAP capabilities as a hint.

 The changes changes made from Andy's original version are:

-• Adding the W3C UA string (Default Delivery Context)
+• Adding the W3C User-Agent string (Default Delivery Context)

 • Catch-all exception for devices with Windows in the UA string (Opera 9 for Windows was being recognised as a mobile device)